dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

 The answer is it's both.
 Depending on the context where it appears, a bare identifier pattern may behave like a constant pattern or like a variable pattern.
 The section on pattern context below lays out the precise rules.

+For consistency with the corresponding rule for variable patterns, the identifier in an identifier pattern may not be `when` or `as`. *This is not strictly necessary for parsing, but it should reduce user confusion by making identifier patterns consistent with variable patterns.
+Note however that these identifiers are allowed as parts of a qualifiedName that forms a constantPattern, e.g. `when.as`.*

 #### Wildcards